Gabriel-RQ/pyinterfacer/README.md

 clock = pygame.time.Clock()
 FPS = 120

-# set display for rendering (defaults to the display initialized by pygame.screen.set_mode if not set)
+# set display for rendering (this is optional, and defaults to the display initialized by pygame.screen.set_mode if not set)
-PyInterfacer.set_display(screen)
+PyInterfacer.display = screen

+# This adds the specified interface file to the loading queue
 PyInterfacer.load("example-interface.yaml")
-PyInterfacer.change_focus("example-interface")
+# And then the loading queue is parsed and initialized
+PyInterfacer.init()
+PyInterfacer.go_to("example-interface")

 running = True
 while running: